Maxximillian1221/ftp-order-sync/VERCEL_DEPLOYMENT.md

 4. `SCOPES`: Your Shopify app scopes (e.g., write_orders,read_orders,write_products,read_products)
 5. `NODE_ENV`: Set to `production`

-## Step 5: Deploy Your App
+## Step 6: Redeploy Your App

-1. Click "Deploy" to start the deployment process
+1. Go to the "Deployments" tab in your project dashboard
+2. Find your latest deployment and click "Redeploy"
+3. Select "Redeploy with existing Build Cache" option
-2. Vercel will build and deploy your application
+4. Vercel will rebuild and deploy your application with the database connection
-3. Once deployed, you'll get a URL for your application (e.g., https://your-app-name.vercel.app)
+5. Once deployed, you'll get a URL for your application (e.g., https://your-app-name.vercel.app)

-## Step 6: Update Shopify App Configuration
+## Step 7: Update Shopify App Configuration

 1. Go to your [Shopify Partner Dashboard](https://partners.shopify.com/organizations)
 2. Navigate to your app